azerothcore/azerothcore-wotlk/.github/README.md

 Here are the main points we focus on:

 * Stability
-  * We make sure all changes pass the CIs before being merged into the master branch.
+  * We make sure some changes pass the CIs before being merged into the master branch.

 * Blizzlike content
   * We strive to make all in-game content to be blizzlike.
 Therefore we have a high standard for fixes being made.